-Taking action to control risk factors can help prevent or delay peripheral arterial disease and its complications.
+Addressing the following risk factors can help prevent or delay PAD:

-Family history - if you or someone in your family has/had periphery artery disease, be sure to tell your doctor.
+- Family history - if you or someone in your family has or had periphery artery disease, be sure to tell your doctor.

-Diet - follow a healthy eating plan that is low in total fat, saturated fat, trans fat, cholesterol, and sodium.
+- Diet - follow a healthy eating plan that is low in total fat, saturated fat, trans fat, cholesterol, and sodium.
 Eat plenty of fruits, vegetables, and low-fat dairy products.
-Overweight/obese patients should work with a doctor to create a reasonable weight-loss plan.
+Overweight and obese patients should work with a doctor to create a reasonable weight-loss plan.